 Graduate Research Fellows Program

 The IRiS Graduate Research Fellowship Program (GRFP) aims to accelerate breakthroughs in collaborative sensing research via intensive, interdisciplinary training that prepares the next generation of researchers to think, act, and innovate holistically.
 We aim to harness intellectual diversity in ways that foster transformative creative collaboration beyond typical STEM disciplines.
 The program, housed in the Institute for Research in Sensing (IRiS) at the new Digital Futures building, adventurously integrates STEM and non-STEM disciplines to address future-oriented training needs; fully integrates the creative process into graduate training; provides professional training and networking experiences; and deepens our understanding of how sensors – natural and engineered – arise and impact society.
 Over the course of the fellowship year, students learn to work collaboratively across disciplines to solve challenges posed by external partners relating to sensing and perception, broadly conceived.
-Students in the terminal degree program in any discipline (e.g., PhD, JD, MFA).
+Students in the terminal degree program in any discipline (e.g., PhD, JD, MFA) are eligible to apply.
 Each trainee receives a Fellowship in the form of a stipend supplement for 1 year during their time as an IRiS Graduate Research Fellow.

 Fellows in the program gains core competencies in teamwork, communication, and ethics through engagement with several innovative training elements integrated into the sensing lifecycle.

 - Inspire deep engagement with the creative process through innovative problem-solving

 - Create unconventional research interactions through interdisciplinary team development and collaboration

 Two, 3-credit hour studio courses team-taught by interdisciplinary researchers to address the areas of Ideation/Creation (Fall 2022, NSCI 7001) and the Implementation/Utilization (Spring 2023, NSCI 7002).